albar965/littlenavmap-manual/en/MENUS.md

 *   Indicator that shows airport types and navaids currently visible on the map.
 The tooltip gives more details.
 *   Map detail level.
 *   Online map download progress indicator.
 This shows the state of the current map download:
-    *   `Done.`:All map data loaded successfully.
+    *   `Done.`: All map data loaded successfully.
-    *   `Waiting for Data ...`:Map data is missing in the cache and was requested.
+    *   `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
-    *   `Waiting for Update ...`:Map data is already loaded but expired after two weeks.
+    *   `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.
-    *   `Incomplete.`:Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
+    *   `Incomplete.`: Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
 *   Zoom distance (viewpoint to earth surface) in nautical miles.
 *   Cursor position on map in degrees/minutes/seconds latitude and longitude.